shakyShane/async-nested-router/README.md

 # nested-async-router

-> decentralised nesting routing with async resolution at every level
+> decentralised nested routing with async resolution at every level

 ## Goals

 - Enable nested file-system routing
-- Enable async route resolution at each 'level'
+- Enable async route resolution at each 'level' of nesting
 - Modern architecture to support Module Federation